 The Master’s programme in Information Studies is a two-year program divided into four semesters, which start in September and February.
 Students will be able to specialise their education through workshop, semester projects, and elective courses.
 The figure below shows a visual overview of the structure of the four semesters; below you will find more detailed information about each of the semesters.

-SEMESTER 1: USER Practice, User analysis and pilot studieS
+SEMESTER 1: USER studies and information behaviour

 The main theme of the first semester is on the role of the user in ICT systems: analysing existing user practices and involving them in the design and development of new systems and the improvement of existing ones.
 In addition, students will be introduced to methods for online data collection and analysis as well as the problem-based learning approach used at Aalborg University.